Michael Schumacher: Karting

+Lower formulae and sportscar racing

+In 1988, he moved into single-seat car racing by participating in the German Formula Ford and Formula König series, winning the latter.
 In 1989, Schumacher signed with Willi Weber's WTS Formula Three team.
-Funded by Weber, he competed in the German Formula Three series, winning the title in 1990.
+Funded by Weber, he competed in the German Formula Three Championship, winning the 1990 German Formula Three Championship.
 He also won the 1990 Macau Grand Prix under controversial circumstances.
 He placed second behind Mika Häkkinen in the first heat, three seconds behind.
-At the start of the second heat, he overtook Häkkinen, who only had to finish within three seconds of Schumacher to clinch the overall win.
+When the second heat began, he passed Häkkinen, who needed to finish within three seconds of Schumacher to win the race overall.
 In the closing laps, Schumacher made a mistake, allowing Häkkinen to attempt to overtake.
-Michael changed his line immediately before Häkkinen did the same as the latter moved to overtake, and Häkkinen crashed into the back of Schumacher's car.
+As soon as Schumacher changed his line, Häkkinen followed suit, attempting to pass him, and then crashed into the rear of Schumacher's car.
 While Häkkinen's race was ended, Schumacher drove to victory without a rear wing.
+Schumacher gave the prize money from winning the race to his family as they had debts.

-During 1990, along with his Formula Three rivals Heinz-Harald Frentzen and Karl Wendlinger, he joined the Mercedes junior racing programme in the World Sportscar Championship.
-This was unusual for a young driver: most of Schumacher's contemporaries competed in Formula 3000 on the way to Formula One.
-However, Weber advised Schumacher that being exposed to professional press conferences and driving powerful cars in long-distance races would help his career.
+During 1990, along with his Formula Three rivals Heinz-Harald Frentzen and Karl Wendlinger, Schumacher joined the Mercedes-Benz junior racing programme in the World Sportscar Championship.
+This was unusual for a young driver, as most of Schumacher's contemporaries competed in Formula 3000 on the way to Formula One.
+Weber advised Schumacher that being exposed to professional press conferences and driving powerful cars in long-distance races would help his career.
 In the 1990 World Sportscar Championship season, Schumacher won the season finale at the Autódromo Hermanos Rodríguez in a Sauber–Mercedes C11, and finished fifth in the Drivers' Championship despite only driving in three of the nine races.
 He continued with the team in the 1991 World Sportscar Championship season, winning again at the final race of the season at Autopolis in Japan with a Sauber–Mercedes-Benz C291, leading to a ninth-place finish in the Drivers' Championship.
-He also competed at Le Mans during that season, finishing fifth in a car shared with Wendlinger and Fritz Kreutzpointner.
-In 1991, he competed in one race in the Japanese Formula 3000 Championship, finishing second.
+He also competed at the 1991 24 Hours of Le Mans, finishing fifth in a car shared with Wendlinger and Fritz Kreutzpointner.
+He further competed in one race in the 1991 Japanese Formula 3000 Championship, finishing second.

-During the 1991 430 km of Nürburgring, Schumacher was involved in a serious incident with Derek Warwick.
-While trying to set his flying lap in qualifying, Schumacher encountered Warwick's Jaguar on a slow lap resulting in lost time for Schumacher.
-As retaliation for being in his way, Schumacher swerved his Sauber into Warwick's car, hitting the Jaguar's nose and front wheel.
+During the 1991 430 km of Nürburgring, Schumacher was involved in an incident with Derek Warwick.
+Schumacher lost time in qualifying after encountering Warwick's Jaguar XJR-14 on a slow lap while attempting to set his flying lap.
+As retaliation for Warwick impeding him, Schumacher swerved his Sauber into the Jaguar, hitting the front wheel and nose.
 Enraged by Schumacher's attitude, Warwick drove to the pits and chased Schumacher on foot.
-He eventually caught up with Schumacher, and it took intervention from several mechanics and Schumacher's teammate Jochen Mass to prevent Warwick physically assaulting Schumacher.
+He eventually caught up with Schumacher, and his teammate Jochen Mass and several mechanics intervened to prevent Warwick from physically assaulting Schumacher.